 There are many different ways to treat cancer pain.
 The ideal way is to remove the source of the pain, for example, through surgery, chemotherapy, radiation or some other form of treatment.
 If that can’t be done, pain medications can usually control the pain.
 These medications include:

 These drugs can often be taken orally, so they’re easy to use.
 Medications may come in tablet form, or they may be made to dissolve quickly in your mouth.
 However, if you’re unable to take medications orally, they may also be taken intravenously, rectally or through the skin using a patch.

 Specialized treatment, such as nerve blocks, also may be applicable.
 Nerve blocks are a local anesthetic that is injected around or into a nerve, which prevents pain messages traveling along that nerve pathway from reaching the brain.
 Other therapies such as acupuncture, acupressure, massage, physical therapy, relaxation, meditation and humor may help.

 Dr. Chowdhury is the leading objective auto injury doctor and personal injury doctor in Largo and the surrounding area (including Pinellas Park, Bradenton, and Lakeland) and is very experienced in the diagnosis and treatment of all auto-related injuries.
-For more information about our other services, such as stem cell therapy Largo, stem cell therapy Tampa, stem cell therapy Bradenton, stem cell therapy Pinellas Park, and stem cell therapy Lakeland, please contact Dr. Chowdhury directly at our objective accident clinic in Largo, which is open for patients Monday – Friday: 8:00 A.M. – 4:00 P.M
+For more information about our other services, such as Regenerative Therapy Largo, Regenerative Therapy Tampa, Regenerative Therapy Bradenton, Regenerative Therapy Pinellas Park, and Regenerative Therapy Lakeland, please contact Dr. Chowdhury directly at our objective accident clinic in Largo, which is open for patients Monday – Friday: 8:00 A.M. – 4:00 P.M